Marikana massacre

 The massacre on 16 August was the result of the decision by SAPS forcibly to disperse the striking mineworkers, who throughout the week had gathered on a public koppie (Afrikaans for a small hilltop) neighbouring the mine.
-The shooting took place at two locations, roughly 500 metres away from each other, with 17 people fatally wounded at each location.
-The vast majority of fatalities were killed by R5 assault rifle fire.
+The shooting took place at two locations, with 17 people fatally wounded at each location.
 The official figure for strikers injured during the shooting is 78.

-The Lonmin strike ended on 18 September, when a collective wage agreement was signed which secured an average wage increase of 11 to 22 per cent for Lonmin mineworkers; after six weeks, the strikers returned to work on 20 September.
-In the interim, however, similar wildcat strikes, often with identical wage demands and sometimes leading to further violent clashes, were initiated at other mines across South Africa.
+The Lonmin strike ended on 18 September with a wage agreement securing an 11 to 22 percent wage increase for workers.
+The strikers returned to work on 20 September.
+In the interim, however, similar wildcat strikes were initiated at other mines across South Africa.
 This wave of strikes led President Jacob Zuma to deploy the national military to the platinum-mining belt in mid-September and collectively made 2012 the most protest-filled year in the country since the end of apartheid.

-In the aftermath of the massacre, 270 Lonmin mineworkers were arrested and, under the common purpose doctrine, charged with the murder of their colleagues on 16 August; the charges were ultimately dropped amid public outcry.
+In the aftermath of the massacre, 270 Lonmin mineworkers were arrested and charged with the murder of their colleagues on 16 August; the charges were ultimately dropped amid public outcry.
 An official commission of inquiry, chaired by retired judge Ian Farlam, concluded its investigation in 2015 but was ambivalent in assigning blame for the massacre, criticising the police's strategy and actions but also criticising the conduct of the strikers, unions, and mine management.